 - The Ultimate Email Deliverability Glossary

-Bounced emails: what makes an email address bouncey!?
+Bounced emails: what makes an email address bounce!?

-A bounced email address is an email address to which your message could not be delivered at all — neither to the recipient's inbox, nor their spam folder.
-That email address is likely defunct, their inbox is full or the recipient has such strict restrictions (ex/ an exclusive whitelist) that even your must-read message could not get through and it bounced back to you.
+A bounced email address is an email address to which your message could not be delivered at all — neither to the recipient's inbox nor their spam folder.
+That email address is likely defunct, their inbox is full or the recipient has such strict restrictions (example: an exclusive whitelist) that even your must-read message could not get through and it bounced back to you.

 If you're confident that you have the correct email address for your contact, you may want to ask them to add your email address to their whitelist (aka "approved" or "safe senders list").